TESTIMONIALS and FAQs

 I once worked with a company where half the officers and most of the employees didn't care about retirement.

-I don't agree with this approach; so I suggested they offer a plan with no match, and use their benefit dollars to beef up the
+I suggested they offer a plan with no match, and use their benefit dollars to beef up their year-end bonuses.

-You can always let employees but their bonus in the 401k plan if they want!
+You can always let employees put their bonus in the 401k plan if they want.

 This is the antithesis of the first suggestion.
 If you have a work force that values retirement, then give it to them!